 In 1976, Pärt successfully emerged from his silence having developed a new style influenced by early polyphony, which he called “tintinnabuli.”
 The technique entails one voice moving in a stepwise manner around a given pitch and another sounding a bell-like triad.
 Along with this new kind of tonality, Pärt designed strict rules to control how his harmonic voices move in combination with his melodic lines, explaining why his music sounds simultaneously ancient and modern.

 The Fourth Symphony, written 37 years later, was dedicated to the then-imprisoned oligarch Mikhail Khodorkovsky.
 The work serves as the fourth episode in a series that contains some startling and remarkable music.
-However, only the Fourth fits a conventional mould, the first three seemingly dissolve the classical symphony, deconstruct it, and put its entire structure and identity into question.
+Curiously, only the Fourth Symphony fits a conventional mould, the first three seemingly dissolve the classical symphony, deconstruct it, and put its entire structure and identity into question.

 Alixandra Porembski, English Language Annotator